jonas-kell/mz-cube-robot/README.md

 A first version was made to work in September 2024.
 Videos of the Rsults can be seen above ([or HERE](https://github.com/user-attachments/assets/eca1f05e-32c8-4683-82ac-e17c1d3a330d)).

-The code that is needed to get this working is fully contained in this repository.
+The code and Hardware-Setup that is needed to get this working is fully contained in this repository.

+There is a list of materials and how to do the basic setup [here](/setup-configuration/bill-of-materials.md).

-The Hardware-Setup however is NOT contained here.
+A Lego-building instruction however is NOT contained here.
 Though the video can be taken as reference.

-There is a list of materials and how to do the basic setup [here](/setup-configuration/bill-of-materials.md).

 Basically, he robot is comprised of a `Raspberry-Pi Zero W` with a camera module.
 It provides the stream of the camera view over a simple webserver.